 Lowery Parker, PhD Candidate, Traveling Faculty

-Lowery has a BA in history from Vanderbilt University and a master’s degree in international policy from the University of Georgia, where she is now finishing her PhD in geography and integrative conservation.
-Her research focuses on the politics of agricultural investment in Africa, exploring issues related to philanthropy, genetically modified crops, and food security.
-Her interest in food politics stems from a childhood growing up on a family farm in southwest Georgia as well as her experience living in Niger as a Peace Corps volunteer.
-She has worked on farms and in restaurants committed to building local food systems and has conducted applied research on agricultural issues such as irrigation efficiency and the social effects of large-scale commodity crop production.
+Lowery has a BA in history from Vanderbilt University and a master’s degree in international and PhD in geography and integrative conservation policy from the University of Georgia.
+Her research focuses on the politics of agricultural investment in Africa, exploring the connections between philanthropy, genetically modified crops, and food sovereignty.
+Her interest in food politics stems from growing up on a family farm in southwest Georgia as well as her experience living in Niger, West Africa, as a Peace Corps volunteer.
+She has worked on farms and in restaurants committed to building local food systems and has conducted applied research on agricultural issues such as irrigation efficiency and the effects of large-scale commodity crop production on local communities.
+Spring 2019 marks her second semester as the traveling faculty for the Rethinking Food Security program.

 Sarah Arndt, Trustees’ Fellow